Post Op Instructions for Root Canal

 To protect the tooth and help keep your temporary crown in place:

 ·Avoid chewing sticky foods (especially gum).

-·Avoid biting hard foods and hard substances, such as ice, fingernails and pencils.
+·Avoid biting hard foods and hard substances.

 ·If possible, chew only on the opposite side of your mouth.